leonseng/Kubernetes-on-virtual-machines-The-Hard-Way/docs/09-bootstrapping-kubernetes-workers.md

 * Modified `--resolvConf` value in `kubelet-config.yaml` to `""` as `/run/systemd/resolve/resolv.conf` was being deleted everytime the worker node reboots.
 * Added `--node-ip` flag in `kubelet.service`
 * Added `HTTP_PROXY` environment variable to `containerd` unit file
+* Removed `bridge` network configuration as that would be handled by Kube Router
 ___

 In this lab you will bootstrap two Kubernetes worker nodes.
 The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [container networking plugins](https://github.com/containernetworking/cni), and [containerd](https://github.com/containerd/containerd), and [kubelet](https://kubernetes.io/docs/admin/kubelet).